leropo00/electricity_invoice_generator/README.md

 # Electricity Invoice Generator

-A starter project using Python, FastAPI, uv package manager and Timescaledb database.
+Project using Python, FastAPI, uv package manager and Timescaledb database.
 TimescaleDB is a PostgreSQL extension for timeseries data.
 Alembic library is used to run migrations.